wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-video-moderation-application-with-aws-rekognition.md

   );
 ```

-If the moderation function detects inappropriate content, the useModeration hook shows a warning snackbar to the current publisher and disables their webcam or screen for a defined period of time (for example, 10 seconds).
+If the moderation function detects inappropriate content, the `useModeration` hook shows a warning snackbar to the current publisher and disables their webcam or screen for a defined period of time (for example, 10 seconds).
 The hook also sends a signal to the other participants telling them that the publisher's video has been disabled because of inappropriate content.

 ## Conclusion

 This post demonstrates how to integrate a content moderation API, AWS Rekognition, into the Vonage Video API.
-How the application reacts to inappropriate content is completely customizable based on your use case— it can mute the audio/video of the Publisher, or even forcefully disconnect the user and ban them from joining the session again.
+How the application reacts to inappropriate content is completely customizable based on your use case—it can mute the audio/video of the Publisher, or even forcefully disconnect the user and ban them from joining the session again.

 For more details on how you can moderate content using Vonage Video API, have a look at this [article](https://learn.vonage.com/blog/2020/11/12/ban-the-trolls-adding-moderation-to-the-video-api/).

 Resources: [https://github.com/nexmo-se/video-api-aws-moderation](https://github.com/nexmo-se/video-api-aws-moderation)